Washington Supreme Court tosses out Durkan recall effort

 The decision kills the push to recall the mayor and means that, barring unforeseen circumstances, voters in 2021 will have the final say on Durkan’s job performance, should she choose to run for a second term.

-“The allegations in this case are deeply troubling and our review requires that we treat the factual allegations as true,” the court wrote in a brief order.
+“The allegations in this case are deeply troubling and our review requires that we treat the factual allegations as true,” the court wrote in a brief order signed by Chief Justice Debra Stephens.
 “Nevertheless, after carefully considering the issues presented, the court concludes that the recall charges presented in this case are factually and legally insufficient.”

 The court did not give its reasoning, but wrote that a full decision would be released at a later date.